Secondary School Certificate (Bangladesh)

 The Secondary School Certificate (SSC; মাধ্যমিক স্কুল সার্টিফিকেট) is a public examination in Bangladesh, administered by the Board of Intermediate and Secondary Education.
-It is typically taken by students after completing 10 years of schooling, at the end of Grade 10.
-The SSC serves as a key academic qualification and is a prerequisite for higher secondary education (Grades 11 and 12).
+It is taken by students after completing 10 years of schooling, at the end of Grade 10.
+The SSC serves as a academic qualification and is a prerequisite for higher secondary education (Grades 11 and 12).
 The examination is conducted annually, generally in the months of February or March, and covers a wide range of subjects across several academic streams including science, humanities, and business studies.
-Successful completion of the SSC allows students to pursue the Higher Secondary Certificate or equivalent programs.
+Successful completion of the SSC allows students to pursue the Higher Secondary Certificate.

-History

-The SSC examination system in Bangladesh traces its roots to the colonial period under British rule.
-The system has evolved over time, and since Bangladesh's independence in 1971, the examination has been administered by multiple regional education boards.

 Examination structure

 The SSC examination in Bangladesh is held annually by the DSHE.
-Students must take exams in various subjects.

-Subjects

-Compulsory subjects: Students are required to study a set of core subjects, including: Bangla (1st and 2nd paper), English (1st and 2nd paper), general mathematics, information and communication technology, religion and moral education (Islam, Hinduism, Buddhism, or Christianity based on the student's faith).
-These subjects are mandatory for all students and form the foundation of the SSC curriculum.

-Group-specific subjects: Students are divided into three groups: science, humanities, and commerce.
-Each group has specific subjects in addition to the core subjects.

-Science: physics, chemistry, biology, higher mathematics, Bangladesh and global studies.

-Humanities: history, geography, civics, economics, general science.

-Commerce: accounting, business studies, economics, Finance, general science.

-Optional subjects, such as agriculture or home science, may also be chosen based on student preferences.

-There are two additional subjects, physical education and career education.
-Marks for these subjects are awarded based on continuous assessments conducted during 9th and 10th grade.
+The subjects include Bengali, English, General Math, Bangladesh and Global Studies, Religious Studies, and Information and Communication Technology as the mandatory subjects for all groups.
+Physics, Chemistry, Biology, and Higher Mathematics are for the science group; Accounting, Finance, and Business Entrepreneurship are for the Business Studies group; and History, Civics, Geography, and Economics are for the Humanities group.